iotize-sas/Arduino-Tap/extras/howto.md

 ## Configure your Tap

 Again, refer to the IoTize documentation center to configure your tap.
 Once configured, you can either test from IoTize Studio, or "tap and view" your new app from your mobile.

+## Frequent issues

+### The output is not generated in the right directory

+You need to follow the sequence described above.
+If you don't close Arduino IDE  ** **BEFORE** ** editing the preferences.txt file, your changes will be lost.

+### Some errors occur when reading some variables.

+To synchronize the ELF file with the S3P_conf.h file, you need to repeat **TWICE** the sequence :

+ - compile,
+ - save the configuration file from IoTize Studio

+then you can upload the firmware onto the Arduino board and test the result.
+Note that you need the ELF file to make IoTize Studio to generate the S3P_conf.h... needed to generate the ELF file.
+If you have entered this loop, you can break the loop by commenting out the call to "myTap.Init" in order to generate the ELF file then to do the synchronization process.

+### S3P communication does not work at all...

+The possible known issues:
+ - Check the wires...
+ - Check that the version of your TapNLink is 1.45 or greater...
+ - Check that you called 'myTap.Init(clk, data) with the right pin numbers,
+ - Check that the pin number used for clk is an interrupt pin,
+ - Check that this interrupt is properly managed by Arduino and by tap.cpp (see in the library).